carpentries-incubator/fair-bio-practice/_episodes/02-being-fair.md

 > date are also:
 > * images, not only from microscopy
 > * information about biological materials, like strain details
-> * recipes, laboratory/measurement protocols
+> * recipes, laboratory and measurement protocols
-> * ?ANOTHER EXAMPLE?
+> * ?ARE THERE ANOTHER EXAMPLES?
 > * scripts, analysis procedures, custom software can also be considered as data,
 > although there are often specific recommendations how to deal with code.
 >